 The main brachial artery as a point of access for catheterization has also been studied for potential benefits and risks.
 One such article evaluates the occurrence of occlusion at the incision site during left heart catheterization through the brachial artery which can result in significant complications.
-This adverse event is particularly prevalent among individuals with severe atherosclerosis who undergo catheterization in facilities where the brachial approach is not frequently employed.
+This adverse event is particularly noteworthy in individuals with severe atherosclerosis undergoing catheterization in facilities where brachial artery access is not commonly employed.

 Use of Side Arm Sheath in BAC

 The selection of the right sheath size for each patient is important.
 Using a sheath that is too small can result in complications such as hematoma formation and dissection of the access site.
 Meanwhile, using a sheath that is too large can lead to greater discomfort among patients and potential complications.

 To help with the selection process, technical guidance is needed to determine the appropriate sheath size based on patient factors such as size, anatomy, and the type of procedure being performed.
 For example, larger patients will typically require a larger sheath while smaller patients may require a smaller one.